- Home

 RECENT WEDDINGS

 GRAPES – NAIRN.
 Mr. and Mrs. Allan Grapes are shown at their wedding reception with three of their grandparents.
 They are, from left: Mr G. Frazer, Mr. A. McErlich, groom, and bride, Mrs. McErlich.
-The bride is Maureen daughter of Mr. and Mrs. K. A. Nairn, and the groom is son of Mr. and Mrs. R. H. Grapes.
+The bride is Maureen, daughter of Mr. and Mrs. K. A. Nairn, and the groom is son of Mr. and Mrs. R. H. Grapes.

 Photo by Hurst Studio

 PINKER – CADDIE.
-Mr. and Mrs. Maurice Pinker are seen leaving St. David’s Presbyterian Church, Napier, after their Wedding.
+Mr. and Mrs. Maurice Pinker are seen leaving St. David’s Presbyterian Church, Napier, after their wedding.
 The bride was Allison, daughter of Mr. and Mrs. G. H. Caddie, Napier, and the groom is the son of Mr. and Mrs. A. Pinker, New Lynn, Auckland.

 Photo by Batchelors Studios

 SMITH – BROWNLEE.
 Shown after their wedding at St. Patrick’s Church, Napier, recently, are Mr. and Mrs. Rodney Smith.
-The bride was Judith Ann, elder daughter of Mr. and Mrs. W. D. Brownlee, Napier, and the groom is the elder son of Mr. and Mrs. J. Smith, Gisbome.
+The bride was Judith Ann, elder daughter of Mr. and Mrs. W. D. Brownlee, Napier, and the groom is the elder son of Mr. and Mrs. J. Smith, Gisborne.

 Photo by Batchelors Studios